eudoxia0/eudoxia0.github.io/_posts/2018-08-24-freebsd-zfs-x11-laptop.md

 1. Press 1 to select boot multi user, wait for the blue screen to come up.

-2. Install
+2. Choose `Install`.

-3. Default keymap
+3. Choose your keymap.

-4. Enter meaningful hostname
+4. Enter a meaningful hostname.

-5. Optional system components, just the default
+5. You will be prompted for system components to install, I just choose the default.

-6. Network install, use the default RealTek thing
+6. Network install.
+On my hardware it autodetected everything.

-7. Say yes to IPv4 and DHCP, wait for DHCP lease
+7. Say yes to using IPv4 and DHCP, wait for DHCP lease.

-8. Say yes to IPv6 and SLAAC, wait for router solicitation
+8. Say yes to IPv6 and SLAAC, wait for router solicitation.

 9. Set DNS to Google's